Alyssa Baron: International career

 While playing for Ramla, Baron participated in the Euroleague and Eurocup.

 Baron's Jewish heritage allowed her to become an Israeli naturalized citizen.
 She played for the Israeli National Team for the first time in November 2022 in a EuroBasket qualifier.
 She played with the national team in the 2023 EuroBasket.
 Israel was eliminated after the first round.

 Baron has also played for the Israeli 3*3 Basketball Team.
 She participated in the 2023 FIBA 3x3 Europe Cup that was held in Jerusalem.
 Israel was eliminated after the preliminary round.

 Personal life

-Baron is married to Limor Peleg, her head coach at Hapoel Lev Jerusalem.
+Baron is married to Limor Peleg, her head coach at Elitzur Holon.
 They have one son and reside in Rishon LeZion.
 She majored in communications at the University of Pennsylvania.